psenger/squirt-cli/README.md

 **note** this has not been tested on anything other than MacOS with Node 16.

+You might wonder, why I use http and port 3000.
+This is the most ubiquitous protocol with the most used port, and is capable of penetrating firewalls and not being flagged by UTMs or any other policy enforcement tools.

 ## Design

 * `server.js` accepts files